noamkl10/final_project_machine_learning_for_biology/README.md

 watch out that there is a lot of depndencies to install so the R code will run.

-after that run AnalyzeTheData.R and then you will get in the all the pictures.
+run AnalyzeTheData.R and then you will get in the all the pictures.

 both files, espically the second take long time to run.